Types of Manuscript Editing

 After countless hours of writing and agonizing, you’ve finally typed “The End” on your masterpiece.
 You’re proud of your manuscript, and you should be.
 You’ve accomplished something most writers only ever dream of.
 You then run your manuscript through a grammar and spell-check program, get rid of all those annoying squiggly red and green lines, and now you’re ready to query or publish to the retailer of your choice.
 But are you?

 Writers taking the traditional route to publishing will have their manuscripts edited by their publishers if their book makes it out of the slush pile.
-For these writers, a well-edited first few chapters may make the difference between a request for a full manuscript or being stopped in their tracks.
+For these writers, a well-edited first few chapters may make the difference between a request for a full manuscript or an out-and-out rejection.

 Types Of Editing

 Google “types of editing” and you’ll get dozens of responses with almost as many variations in definitions.
 There’s even disagreement about the correct spelling of copyediting.
-Is it copyediting or copy editing?
+Is it “copyediting” or “copy editing?”
 I’m team copyediting-is-one-word, so that’s how I’ll refer to it here.
-Here’s a summary of the various types of manuscript editing.
+Here’s an explanation of the various types of manuscript editing services I provide.

-A manuscript assessment is a broad, top-level look at your manuscript to help identify overarching structural issues and determine its readability.
-The assessment typically:
+A manuscript assessment is a broad, top-level look at your manuscript to help identify overarching structural issues and help determine its readability.
+It is a highly recommended first step, particularly for first-time authors and those who have never had anyone read their manuscript in its entirety.
+An assessment will help identify your book’s strengths and weaknesses and typically:

-• identifies common big picture issues with pacing, conflict, voice, and character POV
+• identifies common big picture issues with pacing, voice, and character POV (Point of View)

-• may involve flagging recurring grammar and word-choice errors
+• may involve flagging grammar and word-choice errors

-• pays special attention to adherence to the three-act structure
+• pays special attention to adherence to story structure and character development

 • involves rewriting, rephrasing, and reorganizing the manuscript at the chapter, scene, and paragraph level

-• addresses and corrects common story issues such as head hopping, pacing, conflict, and inconsistencies
+• addresses and corrects common story issues such as head hopping, pacing, conflict, and plot inconsistencies

 • prepares the manuscript for the final revision process

-After a substantive edit, the author will receive a marked-up manuscript along with a detailed 10-page report.
-The edit may include some rewrites, but the author makes the majority of the rewrites.
+After a substantive edit, the author receives a marked-up manuscript along with a detailed editorial report.
+The edit may include rewrites, but the author makes the majority of the rewrites.

-Style edits, sometimes called line edits, are undertaken by editors with an eye for rhythm and flow.
+Style edits, sometimes called line edits, are undertaken by editors with an eye for cadence.
 Style manuscript editing focuses on correcting issues at the paragraph and sentence level and should be done on a manuscript that already has a strong plot, story, and structure.
 A style edit improves a manuscript’s overall clarity and:

 • identifies, corrects, and makes recommendations for addressing issues at the paragraph and sentence level